Whether it’s work, personal or just the general state of things in the world, I find many people – including myself – battling high levels of stress.

 4. Dollywood (Pigeon Forge, TN)

-The popular theme park is new to the game this year, but has jumped in with both feet at the Blacksmith & Foundry in Craftsman’s Valley.
+The popular theme park is fairly new to the game but has jumped in with both feet at the Blacksmith & Foundry in Craftsman’s Valley.

-Dollywood offers three tiers, all of which take less than 40 minutes to complete.
+Dollywood offers three tiers, all of which take 60 minutes or less to complete.

 Knife-making reservations at Dollywood are not available online or in advance.